-The SALSA MS-MLPA Probemix ME030 BWS/RSS is a research use only (RUO) assay for the detection of aberrant methylation of one or more sequences of the following differentially methylated regions (DMRs): KCNQ10T1:TSS-DMR (also called IC2), H19/IGF2:IG-DMR (also called IC1), and IGF2:alt-TSS-DMR in the 11p15 chromosomal region associated with Beckwith-Wiedemann syndrome (BWS) and Russell-Silver syndrome (RSS).
+The SALSA MLPA Probemix ME030 BWS/RSS is a research use only (RUO) assay for the detection of aberrant methylation of one or more sequences of the following differentially methylated regions (DMRs): KCNQ10T1:TSS-DMR (also called IC2), H19/IGF2:IG-DMR (also called IC1) in the 11p15 chromosomal region associated with Beckwith-Wiedemann syndrome (BWS) and Russell-Silver syndrome (RSS).
+This probemix also includes probes for the IGF2:alt-TSS-DMR in the 11p15 chromosomal region.
 Additionally, this assay can be used for the detection of aberrant methylation of one or more sequences of the MEST:alt-TSS-DMR and GRB10:alt-TSS-DMR on chromosome 7 associated with RSS.
 This probemix can also be used to detect deletions/duplications in the aforementioned chromosomal regions.
+For better coverage of chromosome 7 and chromosome 14, we recommend to use SALSA MLPA Probemix ME032 UPD7-UPD14.